Things to Do in Aiken County

 The center features regular gallery exhibits by local, state and regional artists.
 A variety of local artists and center members display works for sale year-round.
-The center also hosts programs and events throughout the year and offers instruction in a variety of mediums.
-The center has 3 galleries, a gift shop and classrooms for programs.
+They host programs and events throughout the year and offer instruction in a variety of mediums.
+The facility includes 3 galleries, a gift shop and classrooms for programs.

 AECOM Center for the Performing Arts

 This state-of-the-art theater is home to the Aiken Community Playhouse (ACP) which has recorded over 50 seasons and the Aiken Performing Arts Group (APAG).
 The theater seats approximately 300 in addition to the 32 seat Hospitality Suite/Balcony.
 ACP offers a full season of comedy, drama and musical plays.
 APAG presents national and international professional shows through the season

 The museum is housed in a 1931 Winter Colony mansion, one of only two open to the public.
 Three floors of exhibits tell the history of Aiken County from past to present.
 A one-room school from the 1890's and an 1808 log cabin are also on the museum grounds.
 Guided tours available with advanced notice.

 On the tour, you'll see and hear about historic homes and churches; equestrian sites; the Civil War's Battle of Aiken; the live oak canopy on South Boundary and the Winter Colony residents.
 You'll also enjoy a guided walk through Hopelands Gardens and the Thoroughbred Racing Hall of Fame & Museum (weather permitting).
 The tour is offered Saturdays from 10 am until 12 pm (weather permitting).
 Tours depart from the Aiken Visitors Center and Train Museum.
 Customized tours available.